Janudanie/EasyLiving/README.md

     The first search lead to RabbitMQ's page, with a detailed guide on how to setup MQTT inside RabbitMQ as a plugin.
 Within the 30 minutes, RabbitMQ was up and running, and could veryfi it with Paho(a MQTT client).
     Seeing how easy this was, RabbitMQ was choosen for this project

+##### SpringBoot
+Our instructor has show us Springboot, to learn more about this, i have tried using springboot.
+A very powerfull framework to really speed up the process of making applications (Once you learn how to use it)

 #### Deployment
 As this system is gonna be used in my home, i had to have a development environment, that can later be the production environment.
 This rules out my computer as a local environment.